-MBA 513 Topics in Business, (3) Government and Society
+MBA 513 Current Trends in Business, (3) Government and Society

 Selected topics and problems of current interest, with particular attention to the roles of social responsibility and business ethics, environmental scanning as it relates to economic and social trends, and organizing for social responsiveness.
-Prerequisites: Undergraduate Management or Marketing and graduate standing.
+Prerequisite: graduate standing.

-MBA 515 Management Information Systems
+MBA 515 Information Systems